Wisconsin judge reimposes order limiting capacity of indoor gatherings

 The capacity limits order was issued Oct.
 6 by Andrea Palm, secretary of the state Department of Health Services, in the face of surging coronavirus cases in Wisconsin.
 A judge blocked the order on Oct.
 14 after it was challenged by the Tavern League of Wisconsin, which argued it amounted to a “de facto closure" order for the bars and restaurants it represents.

 But Barron County Judge James Babler on Monday put the capacity limits back into effect.
-The judge declined a request from the Tavern League to keep the capacity limit order on hold while the lawsuit is pending.
-The judge also declined to stay his ruling while the Tavern League and others fighting it appeal his decision.
+He declined a request from the Tavern League to keep the capacity limit order on hold while the lawsuit is pending and declined to stay his ruling while the Tavern League and others appeal his decision.

+“This critically important ruling will help us prevent the spread of this virus by restoring limits on public gatherings," Evers said in a statement while encouraging people to stay at home, limit gatherings and wear a mask when in public.

+Wisconsin last week set new daily records for positive coronavirus cases, deaths and hospitalizations.
+To date, the state has more than 173,000 positive cases and 1,600 deaths.

 In denying the request to put the capacity limits order on hold, the judge said the Tavern League and others fighting the order did not have a reasonable probability of succeeding.
 He said no one had shown they would be harmed by following the order.

+“Some will fail tomorrow, some will fail on day seven, some will fail on day 20," he said.

+Pro-Life Wisconsin and The Mix Up bar joined the lawsuit after it was initially filed.
+Pro-Life Wisconsin argued that the capacity limits made it impossible for the group to hold fundraisers at bars and restaurants as planned.

-The Tavern League argued that Evers needed to work through the Legislature to approve an emergency rule setting capacity limits, rather than issuing the order.
-It pointed to a Wisconsin Supreme Court ruling from May undoing Evers' “safer at home" order.
+The Tavern League of Wisconsin, the powerful lobbying group for the state’s 5,000 bars, restaurants and taverns, argued that Palm doesn’t have the legal authority to issue the order, which instead should have gone through the Republican-led Legislature’s rule-making process.
+It pointed to a Wisconsin Supreme Court ruling from May undoing Evers' “safer at home" order, which also said that should have been issued as a rule approved by the Legislature.

-Tavern League attorney Josh Johanningmeier argued Monday that the intention of Evers’ administration may have been good, but that doesn’t make the capacity order legal.

-“The pandemic did not suspend the rule of law and our client’s rights,” Johanningmeier said.

 Colin Hector, an assistant attorney general defending the order, said Wisconsin was in a “terrible place when it comes to COVID-19 right now.”
 He argued that the order was legal and necessary for the long-term good of the state.